carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 ![Figure 3.6](fig/03-select_coyotes.png){alt='select Coyote column'}

 Our next step is to turn the data we selected into a chart.
-Using the Insert menu, select Insert Chart.
+Using the `Insert` menu, select `Insert Chart`.

 ![Figure 3.7](fig/03-insert_chart.png){alt='insert chart type menu'}

-The Insert Chart command will result in a default chart which might or might not communicate anything useful to us.
+The `Insert Chart` command will result in a default chart which might or might not communicate anything useful to us.

 ![Figure 3.8](fig/03-default_chart.png){alt='new chart'}

-There are a few steps we need to do to get a chart that better shows our data.
+There are a few steps we need to do to get a chart that better shows our data. we can specifiy that we want a line graph.

+![Figure 3.9](fig/03-chart_thumbnails.png){alt='select line chart type'}

 We can specify the data for our x -axis.
 With the Chart Editor open, we can select the type of chart we want, such as a line graph, and add an X-axis.

-![Figure 3.9](fig/03-chart_thumbnails.png){alt='select line chart type'}
+![Figure 3.10](fig/03-add_x_axis.png){alt='add X-axis'}

 Once the Select data range menu is open, you can click the top of the column named Year in your table to set Year as our data for the X-axis.

-![Figure 3.10](fig/03-add_x_axis.png){alt='add X-axis'}

 ![Figure 3.11](fig/03-select_years_column.png){alt='add X-axis data from Years column'}

 ![Figure 3.12](fig/03-default_years_chart.png){alt='new graph with X-axis data'}

 Something doesn’t look right.
 Our line chart seems to be jumping back and forth at each year.
 If you look at the table you will notice that for every year value we have multiple rows.
 By default the chart is plotting every row as an independent point, so we have multiple points at every year.
 Is that really what we want to show?
 It might be better to show some aggregate value for each year.
 That would mean a simpler chart and a simpler message.
 Lets try plotting the average (arithmetic mean) counts of coyotes instead.
-Click the aggregate checkbox for the X-axis.
+Click the `Aggregate` checkbox for the X-axis.

 ![Figure 3.13](fig/03-aggregated_x-axis.png){alt='add X-axis'}